 In the modern world, the divide and rule passes through spreading hate and fear among the population through fake news on duty.

 Allowing authoritarian governments to emerge, garner support and rise to power.
 I realize that such a statement might sound a bit conspiratorial, but the Cambridge Analytica scandal of 2018 showed us another side of the coin that we may have been ignoring.

-It was shown that Russian intelligence had purposely created and disseminated a number of Facebook memes on the theme "Black lives matter" for the purpose of inducing African American voters to abstain from voting.
+It was shown that Russian intelligence had purposely created and disseminated a number of Facebook memes on "Black lives matter" for the purpose of inducing African American voters to abstain from voting.

 These are not conspiracies, thus more or less fanciful hypotheses based on unproven assumptions, but refined techniques of psychological manipulation that have political, social and economic consequences.

 This is becoming more and more complex, but there are a few things you can do to try to detect this kind of news.
 The first is definitely check the authoritativeness and veracity of the source: portals such as Lercio, The Corsair Courier, or WhatTheyDon'tWantToKnow are not authoritative sources.

 Three on-the-fly tricks for figuring out what you're reading:

 - Try to stick to official communications, and always compare different articles to see if they all say the same thing or if there are discrepancies.

 - Needless to say, but I want to reiterate, one should read the articles in full and not dwell only on the headline, especially if it is clickbait.

 - Be careful with images, too, because anyone would be able to manipulate them to their liking: it only takes a minimum of Photoshop knowledge to create events that never happened.